 If the price of bamboo flooring is your only concern, take your pick.
 It is relatively simple to find cheap bamboo flooring.

 - Lumber Liquidators: Lumber Liquidators consistently keeps its prices on bamboo flooring rock-bottom cheap.
-They routinely offer specials that include options under $1.50 per square foot and many more for under $2.00 per square foot.
+They routinely offer specials that include options under $2 per square foot and some lower than $1.50 per square foot.

-- Lowe's: Home improvement stores Lowe's and Home Depot also manage to keep bamboo prices low.
+- Lowe's and Home Depot: Home improvement stores Lowe's and Home Depot also manage to keep bamboo prices low.
 But Lumber Liquidators makes sure that the big box stores will never match their prices.
 Lowe's lowest price offering typically hovers around $2 per square foot.